Our structure

 Building, Resources and Markets

-The Building, Resources and Markets group is headed by Paul Stocks.
+Building, Resources and Markets is headed by Deputy Secretary Paul Stocks.

-We are responsible for many of the regulatory systems that New Zealand’s markets: building, communications, competition, consumer and commercial, energy markets, financial markets, intellectual property, and petroleum and minerals.
-In addition, we are responsible for the functions that support the external facing New Zealand Government Procurement and Government Property Group brands.
+This group is responsible for many of the regulatory systems that govern New Zealand’s markets, including building, communications, competition, consumer and commercial, energy, financial, intellectual property, and petroleum and minerals.

 • ensuring housing and construction markets deliver safe and affordable homes and buildings